[DISCLOSURE: Cards from our partners are mentioned below.]

 Chase Ink Business Preferred offers new cardholders 80,000 bonus points after spending $5,000 on purchases in the first three months.
 This is equivalent to $1,000 toward travel rewards when they’re redeemed through the Chase Ultimate Rewards portal.

-Cardholders earn three points for the first $150,000 spent in combined purchases on travel, shipping, internet, cable and phone services, as well as advertising purchases made with social media sites and search engines.
+Cardholders earn three points for the first $150,000 spent in combined purchases on travel and select business categories.
 They’ll earn one point for every dollar spent on everything else, with no limits to the points they can earn.
 Points can be redeemed for cash back, travel, gift cards, and more.
 There’s no minimum required to redeem points for cash.
 As with Ink Business Cash, cardholders will receive access to the Ink Mobile App, free employee cards, extended warranty protection, and purchase protection.

 This card has a $95 annual fee but no foreign transaction fees.
-It carries a variable APR of 17.49% to 22.49% for purchases and balance transfers.
+It carries an APR of 17.49% - 22.49% Variable for purchases and balance transfers.

 Which Card Is Right for Your Small Business?